prominence-eosc/docs/time-series.md

 * one or more fields (values are integers or floating point)
 * optional tags (key-value pairs)
 * optional unix epoch (if not specified the server will set the timestamp as the current time)

+This can be combined with sidecar tasks (see [here](/docs/sidecars)) for monitoring jobs, for example metrics could be collected about the progress or convergence of a running simulation.

 Example JSON for writing a measurement `status` with two fields (`value1`, `value2`), two tags (`tag1`, `tag2`) and the time specified:
 ```json